What we'll cover in this article:

 Here are the main benefits of each grip and what each brings to your game:

-Continental Backhand - Great for low balls, fast transition to other shots, flatter style of play.
+Continental Backhand - Great for low balls, fast change to other shots, flat style of play.

 Eastern Backhand - Great for power, adding topspin and faster aggressive game style.